niteya-shah/gsoc-proposal/gsoc.md

 ## Abstract
 The current implementation of the random module of CuPy is based on RandomState API, which follows the implementation of NumPy < 1.17.
 This implementation like NumPy relies on a global state seed and all random calls must use this seed.

-The new Generator API of NumPy introduced in 1.17, changes all of that.
-The new API allows the user to create independent PRNGs, with exclusive states.
+The new Generator API of NumPy introduced in 1.17 allows the user to create independent PRNGs, with exclusive states.
 This makes it much simpler to run in parallel.
 In addition to this, this methodology is much more in tune with the cuRAND host API, used by CuPy in its current implementation of the random module.
 This Proposal outlines the work needed to add the Generator API to CuPy.

 ## Technical Details